jmillanacosta/fasta_tools/README.md

-# Fasta sort
+# Fasta tools
-Sorts fasta sequences in a file according to the given argument (length: ascending, descending; %GC content: ascending, descending)
+Reads a fasta file and performs simple analyses. (work in progress)